edilmedeiros/edilmedeiros.github.io/_posts/2025-08-05-what-s-functional-programming.md

 And that raises a deeper question: what exactly is computation?

-Here’s something that might surprise you: **computation is not a given thing—computation is an engineered thing.**
+Here’s something that might surprise you: **computation is not a given thing—computation is an engineered concept.**
 It’s not a law of nature.
 It’s something we define.
 In fact, we typically define computation as “whatever a computer does.”